huggingface/transformers/docs/source/add_new_model.md

 From experience, the most important things to keep in mind when adding a model are:

 - Don't reinvent the wheel!
 Most parts of the code you will add for the new 🤗 Transformers model already exists somewhere in 🤗 Transformers.
 Take some time to find similar, already existing models and tokenizers you can copy from. [`grep`](https://www.gnu.org/software/grep/) and [`rg`](https://github.com/BurntSushi/ripgrep) are your friends.
 - It's more of an engineering challenge than a scientific challenge.
 You should spend more time on creating an efficient debugging environment than trying to understand all theoretical aspects of the model in the paper.
 - Ask for help, when you're stuck!
-Models are the core component of 🤗 Transformers, so the we at Hugging Face are more than happy to help you at every step to add your model.
-Don't hesitate to ask if you notice you are not making progess.
+Models are the core component of 🤗 Transformers so that we at Hugging Face are more than happy to help you at every step to add your model.
+Don't hesitate to ask if you notice you are not making progress.

-In the following, we try to give you a general receipe that we found most useful when porting a model to 🤗 Transformers.
+In the following, we try to give you a general recipe that we found most useful when porting a model to 🤗 Transformers.

 The following list is a summary of everything that has to be done to add a model and can be used